isi-vista/vista-pegasus-wrapper/README.md

 # Usage
 A workflow is an organized logical path taking input data and running predefined processes over the data to produce a structured output.
-For our case the workflows combine multiple steps of our processing together to allow for easily repeatable experimentation.
 [Pegasus](https://pegasus.isi.edu/) is an ISI developed workflow management system which is used to manage the submission and execution of these workflows.
-Each workflow runs on a set of default slurm parameters that is loaded from the parameter file.
-The slurm resources should be put under the "slurm" namespace.
-You can explicitly specify the resource type for any step of the pipeline using the resource_request argument (see the example provided).
 Pegasus functions on a directed graph structure (a *DAX*) to manage the job dependency, file transfer between computational resources, and execution environments.
 This library simplifies the process of writing a profile which can be converted into a DAX for submission to the Pegasus controller.